-10 minutes will result in two conduct points and detentions.
-After homeroom period, unexcused lateness will result in five conduct points and three days detention.
-Chronic lateness will result in more stern disciplinary action.
+after 20 minutes will result in a class cut violation and the student will be assigned 4 conduct points and 3 detentions.
+Chronic lateness will result in more stern disciplinary action including Saturday morning detentions, and eventually suspension.

 Students who are often tardy on days following school activities may be suspended from participation in that activity.
 Students who are late due to school bus (but not PAT bus) delays receive an excused tardy.
-Failure to report to Office C will result in a procedural violation.
+Failure to report to Welcome Center will result in a procedural violation.